polivenok/bus_route_challenge/README.md

 *Note: The docker based test assumes your running native docker.
 If not (e.g. your on OSX) please adopt the `run_test_docker.sh` file and replace `localhost` with the IP of your docker VM*

+### Solution

+Solution is based on using data structure (map or associative array) to allow us easily to query whether departure and arrival station has direct bus connection.
+Map has station id as key and set of buses which passes this station as values.
+This allows us to easily check if there is a direct bus by querying first all buses passing departure station, then querying all buses passing arrival station and if this sets intersect then we have bus that directly connects them.
+More details can be found in RoutesService class.
+Considering that we prepared map with routes on app startup complexity of given solution depends on map set retrieval with O(1) complexity and intersection operation which based on AbstractCollection sources seems to be O(n), and in our case n is number of buses for given station.

+Memory usage of map depends on how many buses will pass through each station, and considering given information doesn't seem to be a limitation with this approach.
+If memory is our main concern we should review algorithm as current one gives quite good performance even on large data sets.

+Uses SpringBoot with simple controller, service and basic exception handler.
+Main scenarios is covered by Spring Boot Tests (integration tests) Spring Actuator is also connected as it is good idea to have metrics and makes our service more production ready.

+Considering specific of current task there is almost no foundation for further extension and if I had information about other tasks and use cases then project can be organised differently.

+Approach for logging based on AOP can be also introduced.
+If we want to provide public API then documentation for REST services should be provided.